TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 *  The content of the current :php:`data` array.

-   *  On page level it would contain the content of the current page record.
+   *  On page level it contains the current page record.
    *  If the FLUIDTEMPLATE is used in the context of the Fluid ViewHelper :html:`<f:cObject>` it contains the data set in the Fluid Property :ref:`data <<t3viewhelper:cobject_data>`.